embedded-office/canopen-stack/website/docs/examples/setup-dynamic-object-dictionary.md

 - First argument is the `key` which includes the information of index, subindex, type and some additional flags to a single 32bit value.
 We should create this value with the macro CO_KEY(..).

 - The second argument, `type`  is a reference to a structure of type-functions.
-For primitive object types, this argument is 0.
-The CANopen reference manual explains the system data types.
-Some selected system data types are described in later examples, too.

 - The last argument `data` holds the data of this object entry.
 The interpretation of this data depends on the flags in the argument `key`.
 We have a look at this relationship later in the examples.